eai04191/rakuen/README.md

 ## Running the Game

-**If you don't have the game assets, you can only see the title screen.
+**If you don't have the game assets, you can't start anything.
 The asset is not included in the repository, so you probably need to get it from another location.**

-If you have game assets, place them in `/client` and `/patch` The file structure is as follows:
+If you have game assets, place them in `/client` and `/patch`.

+The file structure is as follows:

 ```